wgma00/PokemonShowdownBot/README.md

 - Python 3.5

 ### OS environment:
-- APT/RPM based linux distribution like Debian or fFdora
+- APT/RPM based linux distribution like Debian or Fedora
 - Some functinoalities may still work on Windows, but have not been fully tested.

 ### LaTeX dependencies: